eclipse-basyx/basyx-java-server-sdk/README.md

 * [AAS Environment](basyx.aasenvironment)
 * [AAS Registry](basyx.aasregistry)

+## Examples
+We are providing easy to use [examples](examples) that can be leveraged for setting up your own AAS infrastructure.

 ## Contributing

 If you would like to contribute, please notice the [contribution guidelines](CONTRIBUTING.md).
 The overall process is described in the [Eclipse wiki](https://wiki.eclipse.org/BaSyx_/_Developer_/_Contributing).